nus-cs2103-AY2324S1/tp/docs/UserGuide.md

       All cards listed
       ```
 2. Given an incorrect input, an error message will be shown, detailing how the error can be fixed.
-   1. ```
-      Invalid command format!
-      list: Lists Card from Deck.
-Parameters:
-      and/or q/WORD(s) questions start with (Cannot be left blank.
-Markdown syntax should be included.)
-      and/or t/Tag (Cannot be left blank.
-Multiple tags can be included.)
-      ```
-   2. ```
-      Tags names should be alphanumeric and can include spaces
-      ```

 #### Usage
 1. User Input: